 - Increased transparency

 Traditionally, investing in private real estate mean bringing tens of thousands of dollars to the table to participate.
 With real estate crowdfunding the bar is much lower.
-RealtyShares, for example, offers deals with a $5,000 minimum.
+Fundrise, for example, offers the opportunity to invest with as little as $1,000.
+They are my favorite real estate crowdfunding platform.

 Between debt and equity investments in both commercial and residential properties and real estate funds, investors have the opportunity to gain exposure to a new asset class.